We are a creative, island community

 Jemma

-Jemma has visited Scilly all her life on family holidays, she moved here permanently in 2008 and lives on St. Mary’s (she is our only commuter, boating here and back, even in the winter!)
-Jemma has always been a great Fay Page customer and when the café she was working in changed hands I offered her a job – who better to have selling the jewellery than the person who loves the stuff?
-Jemma works part time as she has a young family but if you visit us on a Monday or Tuesday you’ll meet her; when she is not packaging web orders or serving in the shop she’s making handmade chains and earrings.
-Jemma is currently on a break as she has seriously injured her achilles, as she lives on St Mary's and commutes by boat it has really scuppered her!
-Thankfully we've set her up with tools at home so she's still making lots of lovely chains.
+Jemma has visited Scilly all her life on family holidays, she moved here permanently in 2008 and lives on St. Mary’s (she is our only commuter, boating here and back) Jemma has always been a great Fay Page customer and when the café she was working in changed hands I offered her a job – who better to have selling the jewellery than the person who loves the stuff?
+Jemma is fantastic front of house and we love it when she is downstairs chatting with customers - Jemma is great at helping people work out what works best for them.

 Jemma’s favourite thing to make is wrist chains and her favourite piece of Fay Page jewellery is her wentletrap necklace.